lumarel/knowledgebase/vagrant/Readme.md

 ### Prepare image for distribution

-- Replace vmx config with `distribute.vmx` while not overwriting the `bios.uuid` and `bios.location`
+- Replace vmx config with `distribute.vmx` while not overwriting the `bios.uuid` and `bios.location` properties
 - Remove all files beside `*.nvram`, `*.vmdk`, `*.vmsd`, `*.vmx`
 - Add metadata.json and VagrantFile to the folder
 - Place current directory into the root of the VM